mheap/nexmo-developer/_documentation/en/meetings/code-snippets/create-instant-room.md

 ## Prerequisites

-* **Vonage Developer Account** If you don’t have a Vonage account yet, you can get one  here: [Vonage Developers Account](https://dashboard.nexmo.com/sign-up).
+* **Vonage Developer Account**: If you do not already have one, sign-up for a free account on the [Vonage Developers Account](https://dashboard.nexmo.com/sign-up).

-* **Meetings API Activation** To activate the Meetings API, you must register.
+* **Meetings API Activation**: To activate the Meetings API, you must register.
 Please send an email request to the [Meetings API Team](mailto:meetings-api@vonage.com).

-* **API Key and Secret** Once you’re logged in, you'll find your API Key and Secret in your dashboard under "Getting Started".
+* **API Key and Secret**: Once you’re logged in to the [Vonage API Dashboard](https://dashboard.nexmo.com), you'll find your API Key and Secret on the Meetings API menu.

 ## Setup POST Request